-Pembury Parish Council is one of three tiers of local government and works with Tunbridge Wells Borough Council and Kent County Council to provide a wide range of services for residents.
+Pembury Parish Council is one of three tiers of local government.
+We work with Tunbridge Wells Borough Council and Kent County Council to provide a wide range of services for residents.

-Town and Parish Councils are an essential part of the structure of local democracy and have a vital role in acting on behalf of the communities they represent.
+Town and Parish Councils are an essential part of local democracy and have a vital role in acting on behalf of the communities they represent.
 They:

 - Give views, on behalf of the community, on planning applications and other proposals that affect the parish.

 - Undertake projects and schemes that benefit local residents.